CiscoDevNet/intersight-tfb-iks/README.md

     secretkey = Secret key from Intersight for user -> mark as sensitive

-    name = name of k8s cluster to delete
+    globalwsname = sb_globalvar

+10. You will open the workspace "sb_iksapp" and add the followin variable:

+    ikswsname = sb_iks

-10. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
+11. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-11. You will execute the Runs in the workspaces in this order:
+12. You will execute the Runs in the workspaces in this order:

     sb_k8sprofile - See section below on "Provision IKS Policies and IP Pools with TFCB"